Overview

 Types of vaginal cancer

-Vaginal cancer is divided into different types based on the type of cell where the cancer began.
+Vaginal cancer is divided into different types based on the type of cells affected.
 Vaginal cancer types include:

-• Vaginal squamous cell carcinoma, which begins in the thin, flat cells (squamous cells) that line the surface of the vagina, and is the most common type
+• Vaginal squamous cell carcinoma, which begins in thin, flat cells called squamous cells.
+The squamous cells line the surface of the vagina.
+This is the most common type.

-• Vaginal adenocarcinoma, which begins in the glandular cells on the surface of your vagina
+• Vaginal adenocarcinoma, which begins in the glandular cells on the surface of the vagina.
+This is a rare type of vaginal cancer.
+It's linked to a medicine called diethylstilbestrol that was once used to prevent miscarriage.

-• Vaginal sarcoma, which develops in the connective tissue cells or muscles cells in the walls of your vagina
+• Vaginal sarcoma, which begins in the connective tissue cells or muscles cells in the walls of the vagina.
+This type is very rare.

 Risk factors